paulmach/go.geo/README.md

 	// lng/lat data, in this case, is encoded at 6 decimal place precision path := geo.Decode("smsqgAtkxvhFwf@{zCeZeYdh@{t@}BiAmu@sSqg@cjE", 1e6)

-	// reduce using Douglas-Peucker to the given threshold.
+	// reduce using the Douglas Peucker line reducer from the reducers sub-package.
 	// Note the threshold distance is in the coordinates of the points,
-	// which in this case is degrees. p.Reduce(1.0e-5)
+	// which in this case is degrees. reducedPath := reducers.DouglasPeucker(path, 1.0e-5)

 	// encode with the default/typical 5 decimal place precision
-	encodedString := p.Encode()
+	encodedString := reducedPath.Encode()

 ### Path, line intersection